 She manages the day to day tasks, but more importantly she keeps Arielle on task.
 She manages our social media, which allows her to express her creativity.
-She is the primary caregiver for her mother, who suffers from vascular dementia.
+In 2020, her journey ended as the primary caregiver for her mother, who suffers from vascular dementia.
 She and her mother were featured in a documentary about the challenges of being a caregiver of a loved one with dementia Today Was a Good Day The experience of the documentary was so profound it led her to create and publish her a journal called " Love Notes A Caregivers Journal".
 Kat enjoys traveling with her boyfriend, making a great cocktail and spending time with rescue fur-baby Jett.

 CHRISTIAN JAMES--Festival & Screening Coordinator 2019